ros-controls/roadmap/design_drafts/controller_execution_management.md

 ## Parallel Execution of Controllers

 Complementary to sequential execution, there are use cases where it makes sense to operate controllers in a parallel fashion.
-`Controller_1`, `Controller_2`, …, `Controller_3` are being executed in parallel, each operates on a copy of the group's input and individual output states are being fused with a specific strategy.
+`Controller_1`, `Controller_2`, …, `Controller_N` are being executed in parallel, each operates on a copy of the group's input and individual output states are being fused with a specific strategy.

 ### Separation of Tasks